 Highland Folk Museum – Village where rent is collected

-Found in Newtonmore in the Cairngorms National Park, the Highland Folk Museum is a fantastic outdoor museum which showcases what life in the Highlands has been like over the last few hundred years.
+Found in Newtonmore in the Cairngorms National Park, the Highland Folk Museum is a large outdoor museum that explores what life in the Highlands has been like over the last few hundred years.

 The Museum actually started on the island of Iona in 1935, and it moved a number of times before settling on its present day location in Newtonmore in the 1980s.
 Today, the site takes up 80 acres and is home to numerous buildings and artifacts which run from the 1700s to the 1900s.